The Cornwall We Want

 Homes

-by Gar, almost 4 years ago
+by Gar, over 4 years ago

 During the lockdown we have loved walking around more but have been struck by how many vacant properties there are, assumed to be mostly second homes.